Travelport-xx/travelport-uapi-tutorial/lesson2.md

 </air:AirSegment>
 ```

 This shows the two flights needed to get from Paris to Chattanooga: Air France flight 682 (Carrier="AF" and FlightNumber="682") from CDG to ATL and then Air France flight 8468.
-Looking carefully at the second air segment here, you can see the `air:CodeShare` element that identifies this second flight as a codeshare flight that is being operated by Delta (OperatingCarrier="DL").
+Looking carefully at the second air segment here, you can see the `air:CodeShareInfo` element that identifies this second flight as a codeshare flight that is being operated by Delta (OperatingCarrier="DL").
 So, if you were surprised that Air France had a flight from Atlanta to Chattanooga within the USA, you should feel better now!

-This processing of using the `AirSolution` objects' `Connection` objects to figure out the necessary `AirSegment` objects, taken from the maps built in "Decoding Part 1" is the job of the function `buildRoutings()` shown earlier.
+This processing of using the `AirSolution` objects' `Connection` objects to figure out the necessary `AirSegment` objects, taken from the maps built in "Decoding Part 1", is the job of the function `buildRoutings()` shown earlier.
 The routing result is an `AirItinerary` object with the correct legs in it for the particular outbound or inbound journey.
 Since the routings for outbound and inbound are built separately--the `air:AirItinerarySolution` entities in the XML dictate this--we will need to combine the outbound and inbound itineraries (in the right order!) to form full itineraries.
 Without this, we would be pricing the one way journeys either from Paris to Chattanooga or the reverse.

 In `Lesson2`, the function `mergeOutboundAndInbound()` creates a Java `List` of all the combinations of outbound and return itineraries created by `buildRoutings()`.
 This is done by creating every permutation (the cross product) of the two input lists of `AirItinerary` objects.

 ### Pricing

 After all this, we now have a `List<AirItinerary>` objects, with each element indicating a journey that is suitable for pricing.
-As with any port we have discussed in this tutorial one must construct the correct request parameters, in this case `AirPricingReq`.
+As with any port we have discussed in this tutorial, we must first construct the correct request parameters, in this case `AirPricingReq`.
 The `AirPricingReq` object has a few more things that are needed besides the itinerary, such as the cabin preference (in case multiple are available), the type of passenger, etc.  This is the critical part of the function `displayItineraryPrice` that does the work of calling the uAPI to get a price for an `AirItinerary`:

 ```java